 AROUND THE WORLD IN 9 MONTHS

-On The Spot is currently producing a series on birth around the world - how babies are born and what awaits them in a tribal hut, in a war zone, in the biggest Syrian refugee camp, and more.
-By the end of production the filmmakers had captured the first moments of life across five continents and culminated their personal journey by welcoming their own child into the world.
+On The Spot's series on birth around the world - how babies are born and what awaits them in a tribal hut, in a war zone, in the biggest Syrian refugee camp, and more.
+By the end of production the filmmakers had captured the first moments of life across five continents and culminated their personal journey by welcoming their own child into the world, resulting in one of the most personal documentary seasons in Central Europe.
+After its release on public television, the films were screened at universities for future midwifes plus were presented at different exhibitions about medicine and birth.
 Please check the teaser for the series at the below link.

 CHILDREN OF DICTATORS

-Together with our German partner Autentic, we are working on the international premiere of our series "Children of Dictators".
-It presents some of the most influential dictators of the 20th century through the eyes of their children and relatives.
-The episodes bring a rarely seen personal perspective on history and offer a deeper understanding of the most feared leaders in the world while focusing on the portraits of their children.
+With our German partner Autentic, Spot Productions co-produced "Children of Dictators", directed by Eszter Cseke and Andras S. Takacs.
+The limited series - which was nominated for Prix Europa - aired in more than 100 countries on public television and special interest cable channels from Spiegel Geschichte to ZDF Info to Deutsche Welle.
+The series and the feature-length one-off presented some of the most influential dictators of the 20th century through the eyes of their children and relatives.
+The episodes brought a rarely seen personal perspective on history and offer a deeper understanding of the most feared leaders in the world while focusing on the portraits of their children.

 In the first two seasons of the series Eszter Cseke and András S. Takács presented the focal points of our civilization with their handheld cameras from Gaza to Afghanistan: wars, terrorists, refugees, dictatorships, freedom fighters and revolutions were the topics of their films.
 After the conflict zones of our civilization these days they are visiting the communities and cultures that have been untouched by western civilization - provided such places still exist on Earth.
 They visit tribes from Africa to Indonesia to take part in their lives, from deserts to the tropics to get to know their lifestyles, from hunts to rituals to learn how people furthest from our world and civilization think.
 They continue to travel without a crew using only two small cameras in order to get as close as possible to these remote tribes.